simplejson/simplejson/index.rst

    Note that currently only encodings that are a superset of ASCII work, strings of other encodings should be passed in as :class:`unicode`.

-   *object_hook*, if specified, will be called with the result of every JSON object decoded and its return value will be used in place of the given :class:`dict`.
+   *object_hook* is an optional function that will be called with the result of every JSON object decoded and its return value will be used in place of the given :class:`dict`.
 This can be used to provide custom deserializations (e.g. to support JSON-RPC class hinting).

    *object_pairs_hook* is an optional function that will be called with the result of any object literal decode with an ordered list of pairs.
 The